-Asian stocks subdued after Wall Street retreats; euro slips
+Asian stocks falter as weakness in China markets dim mood

 "It's not a total surprise, and this kind of political change will not derail the German economy," said Masafumi Yamamoto, chief currency strategist for Mizuho Securities in Tokyo.
 "We are seeing this kind of reaction in the Asian session, but we need to see how Europe will react to this news later."

+He noted that emerging currencies, which are "usually the biggest victims of risk aversion, are not really falling."

+On Monday, the Thai baht rose to its highest in more than 2-1/2 years.

-Position unwinding ahead of this week's Thanksgiving holiday could keep the dollar's gains in check, he added.
+Position unwinding ahead of this week's Thanksgiving holiday could keep the dollar's gains in check, market participants said.

-Speculators cut their bearish bets on the dollar for the seventh straight week, with the net negative value of positions against the greenback falling to a four-month low, according to calculations by Reuters of data released by the Commodity Futures Trading Commission (CFTC) on Friday.
+With the market nearly fully pricing in an interest rate increase by the U.S. Federal Reserve next month, speculators cut their bearish bets on the dollar for the seventh straight week.
+The net negative value of positions against the greenback fell to a four-month low in the latest week, according to calculations by Reuters of data released by the Commodity Futures Trading Commission (CFTC) on Friday.

 Lower benchmark U.S. Treasury yields also restrained the dollar, as the yield curve continued to flatten.
-The 10-year Treasury yield stood at 2.339 per cent in early Asian trade, down from its U.S. close of 2.354 per cent on Friday.
+The 10-year Treasury yield stood at 2.325 per cent in Asian trade, down from its U.S. close of 2.354 per cent on Friday.

-Yields briefly rose on Friday, with those on 2-year paper hitting a fresh nine-year peak, after U.S. housing starts surged 13.7 per cent to their highest since October 2016.
+Yields briefly rose on Friday, with those on 2-year notes hitting a fresh nine-year peak, after U.S. housing starts surged 13.7 per cent to their highest since October 2016.

 Oil rebounded more than 2 per cent on Friday after falling for five straight session as a major U.S. crude pipeline was shut and traders anticipated an OPEC deal to extend curbs on production.